 7 Recognizing the young man's talent and appreciating his loyalty, Sulla persuaded Pompey to divorce his current wife and marry Sulla's own stepdaughter instead.
 Needless to say, the marriage helped to strengthen the tie between the two.
 The binding called forth the former to send the latter first to Sicily and then to Africa to put down the opposing forces.
 The occasion was a perfect showcase of what a military genius Pompey was, for he did not even lose one battle!
 This amazing record of unbroken victories prompted his troops to proclaim him Imperator, an honorific title for capable commanders.
 It also, however, earned him a rather unsavory nickname, adulescentulus carnifex ("teenage butcher").

 8 After spending nearly two years at the frontline, Pompey finally eradicated all that remained of the Marian (pro-Marius) party in Africa by 81 B.C.
 At last, he could return to Rome.
-Upon his arrival, Sulla (now a dictator for life) bestowed upon him another honorific title, Magnus ("the Great").
+Upon his arrival, Sulla (now a dictator) bestowed upon him another honorific title, Magnus ("the Great").
 Some said that this was meant to be a cruel joke.
 Had that been the case, it appeared that Pompey did not mind the mockery too much because he used the title extensively later in his life.

 Paragraphs 9 to 18: